Churchill magazine

 Why do you need contents insurance?

-If your belongings are lost or damaged because of fire, theft, storm, floods, subsidence or vandalism (among other things), you’ll be glad to have contents insurance.
+If your belongings are lost or damaged because of fire, theft, storm, floods, or vandalism (among other things), you’ll be glad to have contents insurance.

 Optional extras